timtroendle/currency/README.md

 A time aware tool to convert currencies.

+With `currency` you can convert between currencies at particular points in time.

 ## User Guide

-currency has the following features:

-* convert between currencies at a particular point in time (to US Dollar only)
-* convert between the same currency in different points in time (US Dollar only)

 ### Installation